 Faccio,E., Belloni Cipolletta S., Iudici A., Castiglioni M. e Mannarini S. (2016) The Power of Weight and the Weight of Power in Adolescence.
 A Comparison between Young and Adult Women Journal of Family Studies, 1-15 doi: 10.1080/13229400.2016.1187660

 DOES THE SEMANTIC OF POWER DOMINATE THE CONVERSATION ALSO WITHIN FAMILIES WHERE DISORDERS OTHER THAN EATING ONES DEVELOP?

-Laura Colangelo put forward the interesting hypothesis that families in which borderline disorders develop are characterized by the same semantics of eating disorders.
+Laura Colangelo put forward the interesting hypothesis that families in which borderline disorders develop are characterized by the same semantics as eating disorders.

 Colangelo, L. (2005).
 Il disturbo borderline di personalità come esito di un processo di costruzione sociale.
 Terapia Familiare, 78: 53-82